Mikemaranon/C-from-zero/1. Introduction and Fundamentals/README.md

 char hastag = '#';
 char at = '@';
 ```
-and even in some cases, we can store numbers as characters, in this scenario, those numbers will not have a real numeric value, they
+And even in some cases, we can store numbers as characters, in this scenario, those numbers will not have a real numeric value, they
 will have the same behaviour as other characters.
 ``` C
 char number_one = '1';
 char number_nine = '9';
 ```
-to better understand this last part, we can see an example in one of the exercises, but here i will illustrate it with the
+To better understand this last part, we can see an example in one of the exercises, but here i will illustrate it with the
 real output
 ``` C
 char number_one = '1';